rossrobino/domco/README.md

 ## Getting Started

+**domco** is a Vite plugin that adds the following functionality.

 ### HTML

-#### index.html
+#### index

 Routes are located in `src/routes` - this serves as the root directory of your Vite project.
+This mimics the structure of your output directory.
 To create another route, simply add another `index.html` file in another directory within `src/routes`.

-Each of the `index.html` pages in `src/routes` are processed as separate entry points by Vite.
+Each of the `index.html` pages in `src/routes` are processed as separate entry points automatically.

 For example, to add the `/nested` route, add `src/routes/nested/index.html`.

-#### layout.html
+#### layout

 A `layout.html` file can be utilized to create a layout that wraps around the content of other pages.
-Be sure to include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.
+Include a `<slot></slot>` within the layout that designates where `index.html` should be rendered.

-Layouts wrap all nested routes.
+Layouts wrap _all nested routes_.
 For example, `src/routes/layout.html` also wraps `src/routes/nested/index.html`.

 Layouts can be created in any directory within `src/routes`, and will apply to all other nested `index.html` files.